 Danny groaned inwardly, 'This is going to be bad…Clockwork never leaves his tower unless it's to deliver bad news.' he thought resignedly, before turning to the ghost who was currently locked into his old man form, "Hello, Clockwork.
 I'd ask how you were doing, but since you're here I doubt you're having a great day either."

 Clockwork raised an eyebrow at that, "How do you know that I'm not here to tell you everything will be alright?"

-"Because," Danny sighed, "You never tell me how things end, because as we both know there's an infinite amount of ways this could end.
-Just me eating eggs this morning instead of cereal could have life-altering consequences, or some crap like that."
+"Because," Danny sighed, "You never tell me how things end, we both know there's an infinite amount of ways this could end.
+Just me eating eggs this morning instead of cereal could have life altering consequences, or some crap like that."

-The Time Master couldn't help but chuckle as he shifted into his child form, "I see.
+The Master of Time couldn't help but chuckle as he shifted into his child form, "I see.
 Well I can safely tell you that what you ate for breakfast this morning will not significantly change the future this time."

 Danny rolled his eyes at that, "You know, somehow that doesn't make me feel any better at all.
 What cheerful news do you have for me today, Clockwork?"
 He asked in a sarcastic tone.

 Clockwork's smile faded slightly at that and he sighed as he transformed into a young man, "As unfortunate as it is, Daniel, I'm afraid you've guessed my purpose correctly.
 That said, this is something that you will have to inform you parents of as well."

 Danny raised an eyebrow, "I see…I suppose this is going to be one of those things where my life is going to be a lot more difficult in the foreseeable future then."
 He said, rather than asked.
 At Clockwork's nod he sighed and let go of his ghost half.
 "Fine…I'll get my parents, meet us in the living room."